godotengine/godot-docs/classes/class_vector3.rst

 - :ref:`Vector3<class_Vector3>` **round** **(** **)** |const|

-Returns this vector with all components rounded to the nearest integer, with halfway cases rounded away from zero.
+Returns a new vector with all components rounded to the nearest integer, with halfway cases rounded away from zero.

 ----